xrdocs/ncs5500/_tutorials/ncs-5500-fabric-migration.md

 Before insertion of 400GE line cards, the NCS-5500 needs to be modified to support packet forwarding and cooling.
 For instance, it's necessary to use "version 2" (v2) fabric cards and fan trays.
 During the first 3 years of its existence, the NCS-5500 chassis where shipped with v1 FC/FT.
 In this blog post, Benoit Mercier Des Rochettes ([Manager in CX organization](https://www.linkedin.com/in/benoit-mercier-des-rochettes-12960148/)) will detail the different step necessary to guarantee a smooth migration from v1 to v2.

+Note: this is the short version of the MOP prepared by the CX team for this migration.
+The exhaustive one being specific to customer's requirement, we purposefully removed a lot of content for this article.
+{: .notice--info}

 ## Video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XMQumuTkzmg?autoplay=1" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>{: .align-center}